dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

 ### Misc Linguistic Ideas:

+- for some langauges and regions, names are often found in the space of phoneme combinations without associated morphemes.
+  - the set of most frequent names over time should have several factors influencing it's evolution, including:
+    - innate propensity for some change over time
+    - when names penetrate a new area/culture, they may be slightly changed to match the set of phonemes used, an accent/dialect, or in response to morphemes in that language/region
+  - not many areas have well-kept population records, especially further back in history. however, there may be some inferences that can be made based on the set/distribution of names and the set/distribution of morphemes/phonemes in languages.
+    - the spread of different names through adjacent cultures may signify the strengthening of a relationship.
+  - it's definitely an interesting idea. i don't know how to acquire the data for the research in correlation b/w older languages and names.
 - controlling/guiding linguistic evolution by observing the laplacian (or gradient) of morphemic change with respect to specific social groups or dialects